Russian cruiser Rurik (1906): Later operations

 On 11 November, Rurik was sent on another minelaying operation to sow a field of 560 mines off the Swedish island of Gotland.
 Another such mission on 6 December, laying a further 700 mines in the same area.
 As a result of the Russian mining effort and Allied submarine attacks, the Germans concluded that they could no longer safely operate capital ships in the Baltic.
 Starting in June 1916, Rurik was sent on several sweeps into the Baltic to search for German merchant shipping, but she only found and sank one vessel during these patrols.
 While on patrol off the island of Hogland, Russia, on 7 November, she struck a mine and was badly damaged.
 She remained under repair until April 1917; during this period, her foremast was replaced with the tripod version.

 The Russian Revolution began in March 1917 and culminated in the October Revolution in November, which saw the Bolsheviks take power in Russia.
 The government signed the Treaty of Brest-Litovsk that ended Russia's participation in the conflict.
-As part of the treaty, Russia granted Finland independence, which forced the fleet to abandon its principal base at Helsingfors and return to Kronstadt.
+As part of the treaty, Russia granted Finland independence, which forced the fleet to abandon its principal base at Helsingfors (Helsinki) and return to Kronstadt.
 Rurik was reduced to reserve at Kronstadt in October 1918, and she lay there for the next three years.
 Initially listed for long-term preservation on 21 May 1921, she was disarmed and useful systems were removed to be preserved ashore.
 By late 1923, she was in poor condition, and the decision was made to break her up.
 She was struck from the naval register on 1 November and taken to Petrograd, where she was dismantled over the course of 1924–1925.
 Her 203 mm guns were later used as coastal artillery batteries.